Frozone: Ooh, a "new process!"

 - Red Scare: It's very heavily implied Lady Lightbug is a communist, between her motivation being to destroy "the economies of the free world" and her claiming "Your Ferris wheel attack is as pathetic and weak as your system of government!"

-- Retraux: It copies the art style of cartoons from the 60s, with fading and film grain to make it look suitably old.
+- Retraux: It copies the art style of cartoons from the late 1950s, with fading and film grain to make it look suitably old.

 - Righteous Rabbit: Mr. Skipperdoo is Mr. Incredible's sidekick and helps him fight crime.